tomhub/SAS/README.md

 SAS (r) Various Macro Utilities
 ===============================
+Here are macros for SAS.
 The Power to Know: www.sas.com

-standalone_macros/      macros run outside procedures and data steps. templates/              template files
+utilites/               macros run outside procedures and data steps. templates/              template files

-standalone_macros/
+utilities/
 ==================
-compress_char_variables         Compress character variable to the maximum length of a variable value.
+anyblankmvar            Check if macro variables are blank compress_char_variables Compress character variable to the maximum length of a variable value.

 templates/
 ==========
 newmacro.sas            SAS macro template to write a new macro